 Financially, 2018 was a huge success, but physically?
 It was a huge challenge.
 I have chronic illness and health conditions that are difficult to manage on a good day, but then a new one decided to join in: Iron Deficiency Anemia.

-During the first few months of the year I become more and more tired and by April, I could barely get out of bed.
+During the first few months of the year I became more and more tired and by April, I could barely get out of bed.
 I thought I was experiencing a major depressive episode and I couldn’t figure out why.
 Not that there is always a clear reason when you have bipolar disorder as to why you are having a depression, but usually my thoughts would be darker, but over all, other than the miserable exhaustion, I was my optimistic self.
 But as the months dragged on, I started to actually become depressed.
 (There is a huge lesson here I think regarding physical influencing mental and perhaps vice versa.
 Ponder this.)

 What was the point of living if I couldn’t get out of bed.
 If I was letting everyone down all the time?
 I didn’t leave the house because I felt in a daze and unsafe driving.
 I told myself I was a terrible dog mom.
 My thoughts were spiraling and I finally thought: there is something majorly wrong here.
 I went to my PCP and told her I was depressed, having suicidal thoughts, and weirdest of all: I felt like I couldn’t breathe – no matter how much albuterol I took!
 I cried through the office visit, and I closed my eyes against the great waves of shame I felt.

 I asked if we could run blood work – just to be sure – before accepting I was having an episode of depression.
 This just shows me: I knew something was wrong enough to ask for the blood work.
 I am slowly learning to trust myself. ::pats self on back::